-With a single API integration and merchant portal, registered businesses on Fincra can;
+With a single API integration and Merchant Dashboard, registered businesses on Fincra can;

 - Receive Payments: Fincra enables businesses to receive payments from customers through different payment channels.
 Customers can pay merchants on Fincra through different methods like cards, bank transfer and virtual accounts in available local currency, and merchants can settle payment into their Fincra Wallet seamlessly with no hidden charges.